"Adirondack Roots," 4x6 inch oil painting on panel

 Paddling through this wilderness you gaze upon the reflections of trees on still water, breathe clean air scented with pine needles, and see the amazing carpets of mosses, lichens, sundew and pitcher plants found on the boggy shores of each new lake crossed.

-This jewel-like painting captures this special landscape.
+This jewel-like painting captures what's special about the lakes and rivers of the Adirondack landscape.
 It is painted on textured panel with plenty of extra oil to make the light glint off its surface.
 It sparkles, just like the waters of the Adirondacks.

-- Textured panel on 1" deep, untreated wood cradle (no frame needed)
+- panel is mounted on a 1" deep, untreated wood cradle